gmvdm/pseudofish/content/agile/hackman.md

 > "process gains" appear not to yield reliable improvements in group task
 > effectiveness.

-There is much to gain from the lean process approach to reducing waste, and likely less from the soft approach to improving team interactions.
+That is, there is more improvements to gain from the lean approach to reducing waste, and less from the common soft approaches to improving team interactions.

 ## A Normative Model of Group Effectiveness

-Creating a model of group effectiveness, based on research, such that:
+The goal of the paper is to create a model of group effectiveness, based on research, such that:

-1. The variables user in the model make non-trivial difference to group performance
+1. The variables used in the model make non-trivial difference to group performance
 2. It is feasible to change them in an organization
 3. People can understand and use them.

-Needless to say, this is a challenge.

 To be effective, the model is restricted to work groups in organizations.
 Fortunately, this is the circumstances most of us find ourselves in.

-There are three criteria used to assess team effectiveness for the model:

-1. The productive output of the work group should meet or exceed the performance standards of teh people who receive and/or review the output.

-2. The social processes used in carrying out the work shoudl maintain or enhance the capability of members to work together on subsequent team tasks.

-3. The group exeperience should, on balance, satisfy rather than frustrate the personal needs of group members.

 Hackman goes on to propose that the overall effectiveness of work groups in organizations is a joint function of: